SargonCZ/laser-calculator/README.md

 ### Starting the application

-To start the application, you need to have python installed and following packages have to be available: `numpy`, `pint`, `uncertainties` and `sympy`.
+To start the application by running `laser-calculator.py`, you need to have python installed and following packages have to be available: `numpy`, `pint`, `uncertainties` and `sympy`.
 In case you are using conda package manager, you can set up the environment [like this](#setting-up-conda-environment) and then start the program [like this](#starting-from-bat-file-with-conda).

 ### Basic overview